-Sadly, many of the pets we see here at Alfreton Park are overweight.
+Sadly, many of the pets we see here at Medivet Alfreton are overweight.
 This can lead to health problems just as it does in people - there is good evidence to show that dogs don't live as long if they are overweight.

 So how do you go about dieting your pet?
 It's all about making sure they use more calories than they eat!
 Obviously with cats, we don't tend to exercise them, so the way to diet a cat will be to feed a controlled amount of food daily, containing fewer calories than they are burning.
 It's a bit easier with dogs as we can also exercise them to use up some calories - but again it's the food intake that is the main issue.